Greece during World War I: The National Defence uprising and the surrender of IV Corps

 In eastern Macedonia, the remnants of IV Corps were still isolated from one another and surrounded by Bulgarian forces.
 Officers who had left from Kavala for Thessaloniki were sent back to urge the 6th Division to join the uprising: on 5 September, they met with the divisional commander, Colonel Nikolaos Christodoulou, who agreed to board his unit on Allied ships and join the National Defence in Thessaloniki.
 On the next day, the Bulgarians demanded to occupy the heights north of Kavala, leaving the city entirely defenceless.
 On 9 September, Hatzopoulos thwarted an attempt to embark his units on Allied ships; only a handful sailed for Thasos.
 On the next day, however, he was confronted by German demands to concentrate his forces inland at Drama.
 As this amounted to capture by the Bulgarians, he played for time and proposed that his forces were instead transported to Germany.
 A war council of his commanders, however, decided to approach the Allies with the intention of transferring the troops to southern Greece.
-During the same night, embarkation resumed in great disorder, but when Hatzopoulos himself approached a British vessel, a representative of the National Defence informed him that the ship's captain a pledge of support to the Thessaloniki regime before he could be allowed on board.
+During the same night, embarkation resumed in great disorder, but when Hatzopoulos himself approached a British vessel, a representative of the National Defence informed him that the ship's captain demanded a pledge of support to the Thessaloniki regime before he could be allowed on board.
 Refusing, Hatzopoulos returned to Kavala where complete chaos reigned; those who could embark did so, the prisons were thrown open, and widespread looting occurred.